dg/ftp-deployment/readme.md

 ```
 log - ignore all 'log' files or directories in all subfolders
 /log - ignore 'log' file or directory in the root
-app/log - ignore 'log' file or directory in the subfolder 'app'
+app/log - ignore 'log' file or directory in the 'app' subfolder
-data/* - ignore everything inside the folder 'data', but the folder will be created on FTP
+data/* - ignore everything inside the 'data' folder, but the folder will be created on FTP
 !data/session - make an exception for the previous rules and do not ignore file or folder 'session'
 project.pp[jx] - ignore files or folders 'project.ppj' and 'project.ppx'
 ```

-Before uploading is started and after is finished you can call own scripts on server (see `before` and `after`), which may for example switch server to maintenance mode.
+Before the upload starts and after it finishes, you can call your own scripts on the server (see `before` and `after`), which can, for example, switch the server to a maintenance mode.
 If you use php-config - you can run lambda function with deployment environment.

-Syncing a large number of files attempts to run in (something like) transaction: all files are uploaded with extension `.deploytmp` and then are quickly renamed.
+Syncing a large number of files attempts to run in (something like) a transaction: all files are uploaded with extension `.deploytmp` and then quickly renamed.

-To the server is uploaded file `.htdeployment` with MD5 hashes of all the files and this is used for synchronization.
-So next time you run `deployment.php`, only the changed files are uploaded and deleted files are deleted on server (if it is not forbidden via directive `allowdelete`).
+An `.htdeployment` file is uploaded to the server, which contains MD5 hashes of all the files and is used for synchronization.
+So the next time you run `deployment.php`, only modified files are uploaded and deleted files are deleted on server (if it is not forbidden by the `allowdelete` directive).

-Uploaded files can be processed by preprocessor.
-In `deployment.php` there are predefined these rules: `.css` files are compressed using the YUI Compressor and `.js` minified by Google Closure Compiler.
+Uploaded files can be processed by a preprocessor.
+These rules are predefined in the `deployment.php` file: `.css` files are compressed using the YUI Compressor and `.js` minified by Google Closure Compiler.
 These tools are already included in the distribution, however, they require the presence of Java.

-There is also rule for expanding [mod_include](http://httpd.apache.org/docs/current/mod/mod_include.html) Apache directives.
+There is also a rule for expanding [mod_include](http://httpd.apache.org/docs/current/mod/mod_include.html) Apache directives.
 For example, you can create a file `combined.js`:

 ```